ArmandtErasmus/theactuarialedge/README.md

 # theactuarialedge
-Launch your actuarial career from student to professional in days, not months, with access to past exam papers, industry-grade projects, and proven CV templates.
+Launch your actuarial career with access to practice questions, industry-grade portfolio projects, and recruiter-validated CV templates - shaped by insights from practicing actuaries at leading firms.